-Most kittens will hit their peak hyperactivity levels around 5 months and continue that until around 8 or 12 months old.
+Most kittens will calm down around 8-12 months after hitting their peak hyperactivity levels around 5 months.
 Obviously, it depends on the cat, some are more chill than others and some will continue to be crazy for a little longer.

 A kitten is so hyper mostly because of their age and energy levels.
 Plus, just like a human child, they can become bored easily which can lead to some unwanted aggressive play or destruction of owners’ things.

 It’s completely normal for them to want to run and play and burn off energy, so let them!
 Their kitty instincts are encouraging them to explore and jump around, afterall, cats are curious and energetic creatures.